 What you can do

-If you have fatigue while receiving Opdivo, talk with your doctor.
+If you experience fatigue while receiving Opdivo, talk with your doctor.
 They can recommend ways to manage your energy levels during treatment.

 Infusion reactions

-Opdivo is given as an IV infusion, and the drug may cause infusion reactions.
-In clinical studies, these reactions were common, but severe reactions were rare.
+Opdivo is given as an IV infusion.
+As such, it may cause an infusion reaction.
+In clinical trials, certain reactions were common.
+However, severe reactions were rare.

 An infusion is a type of injection in which a drug is given into a vein slowly over time.
-Infusion reactions can occur during or shortly after you receive Opdivo.
+Infusion reactions can occur during the infusion or shortly after it.

-Symptoms of an infusion reaction from Opdivo can include:
+Symptoms of an infusion reaction with Opdivo can include:

 What you can do